kamicane/prime/doc/prime.md

 ==================

 This module contains ECMAScript 5 string methods as generics.
-Native JavaScript methods will always get invoked where available, otherwise a compliant JavaScript substitute will be used.
+Native JavaScript methods will always get invoked when available, otherwise a compliant JavaScript substitute will be used.

 exports